 If there’s any spillage of water, it seeps in right through the holes of the shelf liner and gets absorbed by the newspaper.
 The chicks continue walking safely on the textured liner.

-For your ease, you can have two identical cut pieces of shelf liner and wash and use them alternately.
-This cycle of usage will save your time.
+For your ease, you can have 2 identical cut pieces of shelf liner and wash and use them alternately.
+This cycle of usage will save you time.

 This isn’t the only way a shelf liner comes in handy, though.
 It’s also extremely useful in the days of incubation.

 As one seasoned chicken owner says, shelf liner is a great material to work with as it provides a textured surface.
 This means that the eggs will not roll around and they’ll also not bang into each other if you wish to candle the eggs.